 There are few things more electrifying and infectious than major college basketball here in the US.
 The tradition and passion around the games and rivalries is like nothing else in this country (maybe the closest thing to it for the rest of the world might be World Cup Soccer).

 Which brings me to my actual subject matter.
-For me, it is all about faces and expressions.
+For me, it is all about-faces and expressions.
 Yes, I want to get good action.
 Of course.
-But, the ‘Holy Grail’ for me is the combination of the two.
-My favorite sports photos are either expressions of exertion, pain, exhilaration or celebration while engaged in great action.
+But the ‘Holy Grail’ for me is the combination of the two.
+My favorite sports photos are either expression of exertion, pain, exhilaration or celebration while engaged in great action.
 Next is a great celebration shot after a play.

 What’s the funniest moment you had as a photographer?

 Hands down, the funniest thing I have ever experienced while on assignment happened in Cincinnati at an NFL Football playoff game.
 I was matched up with a regular contract photographer for Sports Illustrated and USA TODAY to cover the game.
 It was January, about 10 degrees F, and an icy cold wind was blowing from the north.

 We met up in Cincinnati before the game and went into the stadium to set up our computers and check our gear.
 This other person had come from California and did not have the kind of cold weather gear needed for the assignment.
 He borrowed a heavy coat but had to purchase a hat while in transit at an airport.

 We took the field before the game and he took the hat us that he had bought on his way to Ohio.
 It was a novelty hat, that of a dog, complete with floppy ears that hung down to about his chin.
 It was the only hat he could find while en route.

 This world-class sports photojournalist shot an NFL playoff game with a dog hat on his head…